Last Updated: June 16th, 2026

 - The gap widens between homes that are move-in ready and homes that are dated or distressed, because buyers have alternatives.

-In 2026, Virginia won’t behave like one unified market.
-Housing demand is strongly tied to where jobs are growing—or slowing—especially in industries that matter here more than in many states.
+In 2026, Virginia is not behaving like one unified market.
+Housing demand remains strongly tied to where jobs are growing, or slowing, especially in industries that matter here more than in many states.

 Virginia’s demand is closely linked to: